Basic Women’s Rape Aggression Defense (R.A.D.) Course

 Advanced R.A.D.

-The advanced R.A.D. class takes up where the basic class leaves off.
+The Advanced R.A.D. course takes up where the basic course leaves off.
 Additional strikes, take-downs, enhanced options for ground defense, and defense against multiple attackers are just a part of what makes up this class.
 Additional focus is given to the use of leverage and balance displacement to overcome size differences between students and potential attackers.
 The entire advanced class is 16 hours.
-The Basic R.A.D. class is a prerequisite for the advanced class.
+The Basic Women’s R.A.D. course is a prerequisite for the Advanced RAD course.

 Combined Aerosol/Keychain Defense

 Aerosol Defense is taught as a combination six hour class with Keychain Defense.
 Aerosol Defense addresses the use of oleoresin capsicum aka.
-OC or pepper spray) as a tool for self-defense.
+OC or pepper spray, as a tool for self-defense.
 Participants will learn how to select pepper spray, the effects of wind and weather on aerosol defense options, the hazards of using them, and defensive techniques used in combination with aerosol defense.
-Keychain Defense addresses methods of carrying a defensive keychain, strikes using a defensive keychain, and a variety of defensive techniques using both the Kubaton style keychain and the flashlight style keychain.
-The Basic RAD or the Gender Inclusive Basic Self Defense Course is a prerequisite for Aerosol/Keychain Defense.
+Keychain Defense addresses methods of carrying a defensive keychain, strikes using a defensive keychain, and a variety of defensive techniques using both the Ku baton style keychain and the flashlight style keychain.
+The Basic Women’s RAD Course or the Basic Self Defense Course is a prerequisite for Aerosol/Keychain Defense.

 Review and Simulation